 SEAN: DMP are slowly returning to print, which means more BL titles as well.
 The Tyrant Falls in Love has hit 8 volumes, and judging by the description it’s done that by basically being a giant soap opera.
 Expect emotions.

 MICHELLE: I’ve never read any of this series, but I’m very happy to see DMP returning to print editions.

 ANNA: I’m also glad to see that DMP is returning to print.

-MELINDA: I hated the first volume of this series and then loved the second.
+MJ: I hated the first volume of this series and then loved the second.
 I’ve been warned off later volumes of the series by fans who know my tastes, but I’m still glad to see it returning to print.